milovinson/aura-defense/README.md

 To discuss collaboration, funding, or prototyping:

 **Milo Vinson**
-[Optionally add your email or LinkedIn here]
+[Add your email or LinkedIn if desired]